Blueberry Cake

 PREP Heat the oven to 375F/190C.
 Spray a baking pan with spray.

 BLUEBERRY JAM-ISH In a medium saucepan, stir together all the ingredients except the blueberries, then gently stir in the blueberries.
 Bring to a boil on medium high heat, stirring occasionally.
-Reduce heat, let simmer for two minutes; a few berries may pop but what you're looking for is something "jam-ish" – a slight thickening and softening, not as thick as jam but moving that direction.
-Remove from heat, it'll thicken a little more as it cools a bit.
+Reduce the heat and let the berries simmer for about two minutes; a few berries may pop but what you're looking for is something jam-"ish" with a slight thickening and softening, not as thick as jam but moving that direction.
+Remove from the heat, it'll thicken a little more as it cools a bit.

 CAKE While the jam cooks, in a large bowl, whisk the egg and milk, then whisk in the melted butter, vanilla, almond extract and lemon zest.
 In a smaller bowl, stir together the flour, sugar and baking powder.
 With a wooden spoon, stir the flour mixture into the egg mixture.